-Here’s the thing we’ve never understood: If you already eat a reasonably healthy diet, why would a vitamin be at all necessary?
+Here’s another thing we’ve never understood: If you already eat a reasonably healthy diet, why would a vitamin be at all necessary?

-Well, many reasons.
-First of all, hardly anyone eats a reasonably healthy diet.
-And nobody gets the daily value—the recommended daily amount of essential vitamins, minerals, fats and proteins—every day and all the time.
-Less than 5% get the daily value and those are usually people that take a supplement.
-Getting that out of your diet is virtually impossible.
-A healthy diet may be good enough to prevent a nutrient deficiency disease—say, scurvy—but it’s not enough for your best health.
+First of all, hardly anyone eats a perfect diet all of the time.
+Less than 5% of Americans get the recommended daily value of essential nutrients and those are usually people who take a supplement, according to a recent study in the Journal of Human Nutrition and Dietetics.
+An okay diet may be enough to prevent a nutrient deficiency disease—say, scurvy—but it’s not enough for your best health.

-So, of course meeting your Daily Value and achieving your best health sounds like a great idea in theory.
-But, do these deficiencies really matter?
+But do deficiencies really matter?
 Most people seem to be getting by, even with poor diets.

 How can we tell if we’re getting what we need without a bunch of tests?